tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/ga-query-api.md

 Users can however modify this behavior to treat properties as existing but with `null` values if they are not present in the environment.
 This can be done by setting the optional request header `x-ms-property-not-found-behavior with` value `UseNull`.

 Possible values for the request header are `UseNull` or `ThrowError` (Default).
-When `UseNull` is set, the query succeeds despite properties not exisiting and the response will contain warnings which will contain the properties that are not found.
+When `UseNull` is set, the query succeeds despite properties not existing and the response will contain warnings which will contain the properties that are not found.

 ## Limits